Sunday, April 19, 2026

 Maciocia, Giovanni.
 The Psyche in Chinese Medicine: Treat ment of Emotional and Mental Disharmonies with Acupuncture and Chinese Herbs.
 Churchill Livingston Elsevier, 2009.

 There are also numerous videos available.
-Some are very basic, some explore a bit more, quenching my appetite to learn.
+Some are very basic, some dive deep, quenching my appetite to learn.

 Dr. Richard Lai is an acupuncturist.
 Watching his videos I get the impression that he's teaching as a seeker, a learner.
 I appreciate that.